ztyyLV/web-twain-docs/indepth/features/buffer.md

 ## Status Reporting

-Now that we've covered the general image info like the size and dimensions, let's address some of the less intuitive but still useful pieces of information that our buffer can offer:
+Now that we've covered the general image info like  size and dimensions, let's address some of the less intuitive but still useful pieces of information that our buffer can offer:

 * To get the total number of images in the buffer, use [ `HowManyImagesInBuffer` ]({{site.info}}api/WebTwain_Buffer.html#howmanyimagesinbuffer)